 The internet is exploding with resources to help you with your oils.
 There are hundreds of blogs and websites dedicated to the subject.
 Jessica Garvin is a great oils blogger to follow, as is Kristen Critz at The Modern Essential.

 Check out YouTube for how-to videos and little video lessons on the different properties of your new oils.

 It won’t take long for you to realize that your starter kit just isn’t enough!
 You’ll find yourself yearning for more oils to use on yourself, on your family and around your home.
-So once you’ve got the hang of the oils you’ve already got, get into some more!
-Then get into the cleaning products, the beauty products, the personal care products… it’s easy to become addicted to the amazing products on offer.
+So once you’ve gotten the hang of the oils you’ve already got, get into some more!
+Then get into the cleaning products, the beauty products, the personal care products… it’s easy to become addicted to all the amazing products on offer.

 So… are you feeling slightly less overwhelmed?